Why It’s More Than Okay To NOT Play With Your Kids?

 - Tossing a ball around in the backyard

 As a family, we do lots of fun things together but when it comes to play, they are on their own.
-I know that this works best for our family and I get to see their imagination soar when they don’t have an adult stifling their fun.
+This works best for our family as we see their imagination soar when an adult isn’t stifling their fun.